CloudCoinConsortium/CloudBank-V1/README.md

 9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )

 ### Pending
+This holds all checks that have been sent but have not been cashed yet.
+Once they are cashed, they are deleted from pending and moved to  Paid.
+Payments in pending can be marked Cancel.
+If they are marked Cancel the money will be put back in the bank.
+Records will be checked for Cancel once each day.
+If they are marked as Hold.
+The check cashing service will not be allowed to give the user money until the status is changed to Pending.
 1. STATUS (Pending, Hold or Cancel)
 2. CHECK GUID
 3. PAY TO THE ORDER OF